A Property Buyer’s Guide to the ‘Arras’ Contract

-b) It forces the parties to discuss and write down all the important terms of the deal before they proceed.
+To bind both parties to the deal, reserve the property in the Buyer’s name and it forces the parties to write down the important terms of the deal before they proceed.

 3) Before Signing